About De Paviljoen Bandung

 Hotel De Paviljoen respected the History of the Old House and the artistically rich and welcoming feeling of the Old House inspired the whole Architecture and Decoration of the Hotel.

-WE WELCOME YOU… WELCOME HOME!
+WE ARE READY TO WELCOME YOU… WELCOME HOME!